gmartins-eng/logging-platform-qa/SECURITY.md

 **Expected Behavior:**
 - Request is rejected with HTTP 400
-- Validation errors are handled gracefully
+- Validation errors are handled correctly
 - No backend exceptions or stack traces

 ### Scenario 4 - Injection-like Payload